Do you need to know something about how the Center for Wound Healing & Hyperbaric Medicine®

 The Center for Wound Healing and Hyperbaric Medicine follows the treatment recommendations of the UHMS.

-Questions about how your healthcare organization’s facility can benefit from a hyperbaric oxygen therapy treatment clinic from the Center for Wound Healing?today.
+Questions about how your healthcare organization’s facility can benefit from a hyperbaric oxygen therapy treatment clinic from the Center for Wound Healing?
+Contact us today.

 Hyperbaric oxygen therapy occurs inside a treatment chamber made of clear acrylic which gives the patient a clear view and unrestricted feeling.
 The patient breathes 100% oxygen while the ambient pressure is increased.
 This treatment helps the body’s natural healing mechanisms work more effectively.